SUSE/saphanabootstrap-formula/README.md

 its nodes, giving the option to set them as primary or secondary nodes using system replication.

+# Requirements

+The saphanabootstrap-formula package requires **salt-call 2018.3.0 (Oxygen)** or newer versions.
+This package is included in the **.spec** file, so it must be available in currently added package repositories.

 # How to use

 ## Manual installation